Hospiria/php-just-date/docs/classes/MadisonSolutions/JustDate/JustDate.md

 ### startOfMonth

-Get the date which is the start of this date's month
+Get the date which is the first day of this date's month

 ```php
 public startOfMonth(): \MadisonSolutions\JustDate\JustDate